 27 Building a DSL

-R is a language that lets you build languages.
-You have seen the pieces: quote() captures code as data (Section 26.1), substitute() captures the caller’s code (Section 26.3), S3 dispatch selects behavior by type (Section 24.1), and operators are just functions (Section 7.5).
-This chapter puts those pieces together.
-You will dissect DSLs you already use, then build one from scratch.
+You already have the pieces. quote() captures code as data (Section 26.1), substitute() captures the caller’s code (Section 26.3), S3 dispatch selects behavior by type (Section 24.1), and operators are just functions (Section 7.5).
+This chapter puts them together: you will dissect DSLs you already use, then build one from scratch.

-Peter Landin described this idea in 1966: instead of forcing programmers to think in the language’s terms, let them build “a language appropriate to the problem.”
-Guy Steele’s 1998 keynote “Growing a Language” made the same case from the implementor’s side: a good language is one that users can extend with new vocabulary, so that the language grows to fit the domain rather than the other way around.
-R’s formula interface dates to the S language in the 1980s, long before either paper was widely cited, but the principle is the same.
+By the mid-1960s, programmers were drowning in general-purpose syntax that forced every domain into the same mold.
+Peter Landin argued in 1966 that they should be able to build “a language appropriate to the problem.”
+Three decades later, Guy Steele’s keynote “Growing a Language” made the same case from the other side: a good language is one that users can extend until it fits the domain.
+R’s formula interface, which dates to S in the 1980s, predates both papers, but the instinct is the same: capture code, give it new meaning.

 27.1 R’s existing DSLs

 Formulas. y ~ x1 + x2 is R’s oldest DSL.
-The ~ operator does not compute anything; it creates a formula object that stores two expressions (the left- and right-hand sides) plus the environment where it was created.
-Inside the formula, + does not mean addition; it means “include this term.” * means “include main effects and their interaction.” : means “interaction only.”
+The ~ operator creates a formula interface object storing two expressions (the left- and right-hand sides) plus the environment where it was created; it computes nothing.
+Inside the formula, + does not mean addition but “include this term,” * means “include main effects and their interaction,” and : means “interaction only.”
 This is code that means something completely different from its usual meaning, interpreted not by R’s evaluator but by model.matrix().
 You explored this in Section 26.5.
+But formulas freeze structure at definition time.
+What if you want to build structure incrementally, adding pieces one at a time?

 ggplot2.
 The + operator for ggplot objects does not add numbers.
 It layers graphical components: